 Dear Arts and Sciences students:

-During this time of unprecedented social and economic change, your Rutgers Arts and Sciences degree will help you move forward with resilience.
-SAS majors build career and life relevant skills that help you to adapt to many opportunities, including new types of work.
-Remember, you are getting a degree from one of the world's top research universities.
-There are hundreds of thousands of living alumni who want to help and guide you.
-You can make it through this and help bring about the change you want to see in the world.
-Stay strong!
-These resources can help you plan:
+During this time of unprecedented change, your Rutgers Arts and Sciences degree will help you move forward with resilience.
+SAS majors build career and life relevant skills that can help you to adapt to many opportunities, including new types of work.
+Remember, careers are long and neither your major nor your first job will determine what and who you can become.

 The Science of Helping Out (NYT, 2020)